ahmedhus22/CS50-FinalProject/README.md

 - /index route displays the homepage.

-- /database route displays the potentially dangerous links stored as a table
+- /database route displays the potentially dangerous links stored as a table.

-- /delete route deletes the selected row from the table
+- /delete route deletes the selected row from the table only the most recently added can be deleted.

+- /search route searches for the url provided in the safe database and returns all matches.

 ## **scrape.py**
 scrape.py contains functions defined to scrape information from google.